 Alternate Routes

 While it takes longer and costs more, going around South America is possible.
 Depending on the origin and destination, another option is heading in the opposite direction via the Suez Canal.
-This route can add several days to the overall travel time, plus possible geopolitical complications.
+This route can add several days to the overall travel time, plus possible geo-political complications.

 Fewer Smaller Ships With Less Cargo